 If the thought of using an apple cider vinegar hair rinse seems a bit out there—you’re not alone.

-Before I added this apple cider vinegar hair rinse into my routine, I was a bit skeptical to say the least.
+Before I added an apple cider vinegar hair rinse to my routine (using this raw apple cider vinegar), I was a bit skeptical to say the least.
 The last thing I wanted to do was walk around with a head of apple cider vinegar hair.

 Shortly after, I decided experiment with implementing an apple cider vinegar hair rinse.
 Now, apple cider vinegar is one of my favorite ways to keep my skin and hair on point.
-And while there are many benefits to apple cider vinegar—both internally and topically, one of my favorite uses is with this apple cider vinegar hair rinse.
+And while there are many benefits to apple cider vinegar—both internally and topically, one of my favorite uses is this apple cider vinegar hair rinse.

 Why do an Apple Cider Vinegar Hair Rinse?

-To give you confidence in applying this apple cider vinegar hair rinse to your head, it’s important you know a few basics about how the hairs on your head come into being.
+To give you enough confidence to pour this apple cider vinegar hair rinse on your head, it’s important you know a few basics about how the hairs on your head come into being.

 What we typically think of as “hair” is actually a two-part structure consisting of a follicle, which is a tunnel-like segment located in the skin, and a shaft, which is the visible structure that grows above the skin.

 Just below the surface of the skin are sebaceous glands, which secrete sebum through the hair follicle.
 This oil lubricates hair and skin, and is part of the acid mantle, which is a very fine, slightly acidic film that maintains and protects the overall health of the hair and skin.